• twitter-icon

 Don't Misuse These Income Tax Rules

-The IT dept has informed salaried-class taxpayers to avoid illegal ways of income tax returns (ITRs) filing.
-It is strictly mentioned that such violators will not only be taken to the court but also their employers will be taken into consideration for guilty.
+The IT dept has informed salaried-class taxpayers to avoid illegal ways of filing income tax returns (ITRs).
+It is strictly mentioned that such violators will not only be taken to court, but also their employers will be taken into consideration for guilt.

-So, now being tax compliant as well as filing the true IT return are important.
-Former Akhil Chandna, Director, Grant Thornton India LLP said, “After the Income Tax Department’s cautionary advisory issued recently, all salaried taxpayers will have to pay additional attention and ensure that there are no under the report of income or excessive/false claims of deductions from their salary income.”
+So, now being tax compliant as well as filing the true IT return is important.
+Former Akhil Chandna, Director, Grant Thornton India LLP, said, “After the Income Tax Department’s cautionary advisory issued recently, all salaried taxpayers will have to pay additional attention and ensure that there is no under-reporting of income or excessive/false claims of deductions from their salary income.”

 Read Also: Important Steps for Beginners to Filing Income Tax Return

-Doing purposely mistakes is another thing and a mistake arriving mismatch is another.
-But, it can be a matter of concern if some kind of mismatch occurs in filing returns.
-So, here are the most common mistakes done by salaried taxpayers and it is advisable to consider those to avoid any kind of delay and mismatch.
+Making mistakes purposely is another thing, and a mismatch in arrival is another.
+But it can be a matter of concern if some kind of mismatch occurs in filing returns.
+So, here are the most common mistakes made by salaried taxpayers, and it is advisable to consider these to avoid any kind of delay and mismatch.

 Bogus Bills For HRA Claims